Venice Beach, California

 L.A.
-Louver gallery, located in Venice Beach, California, is Rina Banerjee's first west coast gallery.
-Banerjee's inaugural solo exhibition, "Disgust," was on view May 8 - June 28, 2014.
+Louver gallery is Rina Banerjee's first west coast gallery.
+"Disgust," Banerjee's inaugural solo exhibition, was on view May 8 - June 28, 2014.
 "Disgust" explores the representation of the abject female body, it's reference to animal and histories of hygiene, ornamentation, and ethnography address the cultural preoccupation of women as a subject of the gaze.
 The exhibit was reviewed in the LA Times by David Pagel.

 Group Show, 2013

 OTA Gallery located in both the heart of Tokyo and Singapore at Gilmore Barracks.
 Banerjee's first solo exhibition was in Tokyo, entitled "What am I made of and how do you know my name?"
 The drawings and sculptures exhibited refer to the materials used in gardening and the zoo.
 Her work addresses Colonial histories of public entertainment in urban sites.

 Banerjee's solo exhibition, "Migrations Mist" on view from January 23 to March 21, 2015 in Singapore references her continued interest in Colonial histories informing contemporary urban sites where migrations from diverse cultures are deposited.